13 Best DIY Overnight Face Masks To Hydrate Your Skin

 6. Aloe Vera And Vitamin E Face Mask

 Aloe vera contains antioxidants like vitamins A, C, and E, along with amino acids, salicylic acid, lignin, and enzymes.
-It reduces inflammation, promotes collagen synthesis, and protects your skin from the damaging effect of UV rays (8).
+It reduces inflammation and promotes collagen synthesis.
+This aloe vera face pack also protects your skin from the damaging effect of UV rays (8).

 Directions: Squeeze the oil from a vitamin E capsule and mix it with aloe vera gel.
 Apply it to your face and neck.